Honorary Life Members of ADIPS

 Dr Robert Moses has now been working in Wollongong for more than fifty years changing from an intern to a general physician in private practice gradually developing an interest in endocrinology.
 Twenty years ago he took up a part time staff specialist role with a major focus on diabetes in pregnancy.
 He established the Clinical Trial and Research Unit and has been the chief investigator for more than 100 metabolically related international clinical trials.
 He has been co-author of several books and is also a Clinical Professor at the University of Wollongong.
 For the last 14 years he has been an Associate Editor of Diabetes Care with primary responsibility for publications related to pregnancy.

-JEFFREY RONALD FLACKJeff Flack
+JEFF FLACKJeff Flack

 Prof Flack has a longstanding interest in Data, Databases and Quality Audit and Research in Diabetes and particularly Diabetes in Pregnancy.
 Having established a Clinical Database in 1987, he developed a Pregnancy module in 1992 and his Department has prospectively collected Diabetes in Pregnancy Data and Outcomes since.
 Prof Flack has co-Authored and submitted over 65 Abstracts presented at ADIPS Meetings since 1997 (predominantly from his Department as well as collaborative research with others).
 He was Co-Chair of the National Diabetes in Pregnancy Advisory Committee [NDiPAC] (2000 – 2006) reporting to Government.
 He was a collaborator in the ADIPS Pilot National Diabetes in Pregnancy Clinical Audit Program in 2004 and was involved in the the ADIPS Pilot National Diabetes In Pregnancy Benchmarking Programme in 2020, co-ordinating the Benchmarking Centre.
 He was awarded Honorary Life Membership of ADIPS in 2020.